Rebolon/php-sf-flex-webpack-encore-vuejs/README.md

 everything is managed by 'encore' symfony package, so have a look at the webpack.config.js and then read their [docs](http://symfony.com/doc/current/frontend.html)
  * npm run dev : will build your assets (in this project it's /public/build/)
- * npm run watch : does the same thing than npm run dev, but it watches files modifictaion to re-generate the assets
+ * npm run watch : does the same thing than npm run dev, but it watches files modification to re-generate the assets
  * npm run dev-server :  build the manifest.json that map your assets qith their url from the asset server and start a web server that will serve those assets
  * npm run dev-server-hot : does the same thing as previously, but with vuejs framework it also does Hot Module Replacement
  * npm run build : build your assets for production